drduh/YubiKey-Guide/README.md

 Reboot to finish.

-If an ephemeral environment was not used for setup, delete secret keys from the keyring and [securely delete](https://srm.sourceforge.net/) `$GNUPGHOME`.
+If an ephemeral environment was not used for setup, delete secret keys from the keyring and [securely delete](https://srm.sourceforge.net/) `$GNUPGHOME`

 ```console
 gpg --delete-secret-key $KEYID